nosajio/writing/better-to-wait-2018-04-23.md

 Let's switch angles and look at a negative of waiting: It could be possible for instance, that the crowd has blind spots.
 Blind spots could be caused by low interest in a certain area, or they could happen because the crowd needs to be a certain size for the signal to be strong enough to propagate.
 This could cause some things to be left behind after the initial new phase.

-Personally, I can live with the risk of missing a few bits of information if it means I can be free from the non-stop stream of whatever happens to be new at this moment.
+Personally, I can live with the risk of missing a few bits of information if it means I can be free from being beholden to the arbitrary, never ending stream of whatever happens to be new at the moment.